ICHEC/interim-service/_sources/softwares/abaqus.md

 ## Job Submission Example

-Abaqus is installed under **/ichec/packages/abaqus** and is accessible via environment modules with the most recent being the default version:
+Abaqus is installed under **/ichec/packages/abaqus** and is accessible via environment modules.
+On **Kay** the most recent being the default version is:

 `module load abaqus/6.14-6`